pastas/metran/docs/getting_started.rst

     import metran

-Create Metran model by passing a list of timeseries (measured heads, or timeseries of the residuals of Pastas timeseries models).
+Create Metran model by passing a list of timeseries (measured heads, or timeseries of the residuals of e.g. Pastas timeseries models).

 .. code:: python